© Alison Shayler

 Indoor climbing

 The Chamonix valley is home to one of the largest indoor climbing walls in France.
-Mont Blanc Escalade is located in Les Houches and is open all year, with more than 100 routes to the roof ranging from 16 to 21 metres in height.
+Mont Blanc Escalade is located in Les Houches and is open all year, with more than 100 routes to the roof ranging from 16m to 21m in height.
 All necessary equipment is available for hire.
 In Chamonix town, there is a good sized bouldering wall in the Sports Centre (Centre Sportif Richard Bozon).
 There is another climbing wall at the ENSA, but you need to be a member of the local Club des Sports to gain access.
+Just down the valley in Saint-Gervais-Les-Bain is Le Topo indoor climbing which is open daily, hires equipment and offers courses.
+They also have a lovely cafe serving hot drinks and food.
+It's perfect for all the family.

 Via Ferrata